bartoszmajsak/playground/service-entry-poc/README.md

 kubectl -n $NS run curl-pod-$(uuid) --attach --rm --restart=Never -q --image=curlimages/curl -it sh
 ```

-Then we can use curl to check if our calls are routed correctly.
+Then we can use curl to check if our calls are routed correctly:

 ```sh
 curl echo